OLIVE16/website/labs/5/README.md

 ## **Overview and Motivations**
 ### *Mohammed Nasir*

 As we worked through past labs, we learned how to use sensors to follow a wall, detect objects in the world, as well as command steering based on our collected sensor data.
 This lab involved bringing it all together to locate ourselves in the world.
-However, there is no easy way to find our absolute position, we must rely on our position relative to other objects, which we can then use to infer our position relative to the Earth.
+However, there is no easy way to find our absolute position.
+We must rely on our position relative to other objects, which we can then use to infer our position relative to the Earth.

 A real-world analogy of this is a person walking in a desert while blindfolded.
 They only know their initial position, but they are primarily relying on their steps to mentally infer their position at any later given time.
 In this lab, we did just that: we incorporated “steps” to give us a rough estimate of our position, given our initial position.
 However, this is not perfect, since the position estimate will drift over time.
 In the desert analogy, the miniscule slippage under the person’s foot at every step introduces a little bit of error between the estimated and actual positions, which accumulates over multiple steps.
 Therefore, we need to use sensors to correct our estimate from time to time.